 But, in many Buddhist lands today, most women are customarily excluded from the sangha.
 Nonetheless, in India and elsewhere many women and men have lived as lay Buddhists, putting the dhamma into practice as much as possible.

 Since Buddhism accepts all who adopt its Middle Way, it spread rapidly among many different classes in India.
-The Buddha and subsequent Buddhist teachers developed the tactic of appropriate teaching—that is, presenting as much of the Buddhist message as that specific audience could appreciate.
+The Buddha and subsequent Buddhist teachers developed the tactic of appropriate teaching—presenting as much of the Buddhist message as that specific audience could appreciate.

-However, the motif of this particular folktale, about being stuck multiple times in a sticky foe, but then escaping through persuasive words, appears in nearly 300 versions of this same folktale around the world.
-This jataka is the only version in which the Buddha appears, but all the others around the world evidently spread out over the centuries from an Indian origin.
+However, the motif of this particular folktale, about being stuck multiple times to a sticky foe but then escaping through persuasive words, appears in nearly 300 versions of this same folktale around the world.
+This jataka is the only version in which the Buddha appears, but all the others spread out around the world over the centuries from an Indian origin.
 Even before the jataka version, the folktale seems to have described how hunters trapped monkeys by putting sticky substances on tree branches.
-Thousands of years later, the American version appears in the Uncle Remus collection, about Brer Rabbit stuck in the Tar Baby, where Brer Rabbit talks his way into being thrown in the briar patch and thus escaping.
+Thousands of years later, the American version appears in the Uncle Remus collection, about Brer Rabbit stuck in the Tar Baby.
+Here, Brer Rabbit talks his way into being thrown in the briar patch and thus escapes.

-Collectively, these more than 500 Indian jatakas reveal how the Buddhist teachers reached out, using the language and stories of the folk in order to convey to them Buddhist lessons in a simple, but effective form.
+Collectively, the more than 500 Indian jatakas reveal how the Buddhist teachers reached out, using the language and stories of the folk to convey to them Buddhist lessons in a simple, but effective form.
 In the Buddhist social model, people are ranked according to the dana, from the same Indo-European word root that gives us donations in English—that is, how much they give.
-Monks and nuns give up everything and donate their lives to following the dhamma.
-So they rank the highest.
+Monks and nuns give up everything and donate their lives to following the dhamma, ranking them the highest.
 But laypeople can also follow the Middle Way, to the extent that they are able.
 Over time, people who gave the most, including donations to Buddhist monasteries and shrines, took precedence over those who gave less.
 This meant that rich merchants and kings, who gave wealth generously, stood highest among laypeople.
 Those others who did not give to Buddhism at all are ranked the lowest—and these included Jains, Brahmins, Kshatriyas, and other non-Buddhist members of other Varnas.

 The Buddhist Middle Way, in which any individual who practiced nonviolence and dana could rise up in his or her condition, attracted many converts in ancient India.